Scott Wimmer

 Scott Allan Wimmer (born January 26, 1976) is an American former professional stock car racing driver.
 He has a total of six wins in the Xfinity Series.
 His brother Chris Wimmer competed in the Busch Series.
-Wimmer co-owns State Park Speedway in Wausau, Wisconsin.
+Wimmer co-owned State Park Speedway in Wausau, Wisconsin.

 Youth

 Wimmer competed in the United States National Junior Olympics in downhill and slalom skiing at the age of fourteen, and finished 13th of the 150 competitors.
 His father began as the owner of his uncle Larry Detjens' racing team.
-Detjens was a champion late model racer who competed at Slinger Super Speedway and Wisconsin International Raceway.
+Detjens was a champion late model racer who competed at Slinger Speedway and Wisconsin International Raceway.
 Detjens had a race named after him after his death in 1981.

 Pre-NASCAR racing career

 Wimmer started racing at State Park Speedway in Wausau, Wisconsin in 1991 at the age of fifteen.
 He moved up through the ranks, and became a well-known driver in the Midwest.
 He moved down south, and in 1997 was the Rookie of the Year in the Hooters Cup late model series.
 He later finished second for the Rookie of the Year in the American Speed Association (ASA) series in 2000.
 He began the season with no sponsor for his family-owned team, but was able to run the full season after winning the first two races of the year.
 He also made his Winston Cup debut.